Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 Configuration is attempted in the above order.
 For example, if values for a client secret and certificate are both present, the client secret will be used.

 ## Token Caching
+Token caching is a feature provided by the Azure Identity library that allows apps to:
+- Cache tokens.
+- Improve resilience and performance.
-Token caching is a feature provided by the Azure Identity client library that allows applications to cache tokens and improve their resilience, performance, and reduce the number of requests made to Azure Active Directory (Azure AD) to obtain access tokens.
+- Reduce the number of requests made to Azure Active Directory (Azure AD) to obtain access tokens.

 The Azure Identity client library offers both in-memory caching and persistent disk caching.
 For more details refer to [token caching documentation](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/identity/azure-identity/TOKEN_CACHING.md)

 ## Troubleshooting